Autism Training Curriculums -

 Peer Support

-Autism training that focuses on peer support plays a crucial role in fostering inclusive and supportive environments for individuals on the autism spectrum.
-This training equips peers—such as classmates, co-workers, or community members—with the knowledge and skills needed to communicate effectively, and offer meaningful social and emotional support.
+Autism training focused on peer support plays a crucial role in fostering inclusive, supportive environments for individuals on the autism spectrum.
+It equips peers—classmates, co-workers, or community members—with the knowledge and skills to communicate effectively and provide meaningful social and emotional support.

 • Autism training for teens